Back to Resources

 Introducing §6695B Penalty Liability

-The defense mechanism against these penalties relies on a "reasonable cause" standard.
-Building a defensible §6695B reasonable-cause dossier requires proving you didn't just passively accept a PDF, but affirmatively screened the reality of the supplier's corporate network.
+Your defense against these penalties rests on a "reasonable cause" standard.
+To build a defensible §6695B reasonable-cause dossier, you have to show you didn't just accept a PDF at face value, but actually screened the supplier's corporate network.